GoogleCloudPlatform/community/tutorials/nginx-ingress-gke/index.md

 ## Deploy a default backend for Ingress

-Next, you can deploy a default backend for the Nginx Ingress.
-The default backend is a Service which handles all URL paths and hosts the Nginx controller doesn't understand (i.e., all the requests that are not mapped with an Ingress Resource).
+Next, you can deploy a default backend for the NGINX Ingress.
+The default backend is a Service which handles all URL paths and hosts the NGINX controller doesn't understand (i.e., all the requests that are not mapped with an Ingress Resource).
 The default backend exposes two URLs: